What Marketing Strategy Gave Gymshark Such Rapid Growth?

 • creator stories

-• progress journeys
+• fitness progress journeys

 • training footage

-• behind-the-scenes brand building
+• behind-the-scenes brand development

-• motivational messages
+• motivational fitness messages

-Why this works
+Why story-driven content works

-Consumers connect deeply with:
+Consumers connect with:

 • authenticity